A year of sluggish demand and geopolitical risks for oil markets

 The market worked around the Houthi threat in the Red Sea by rerouting vessels with Israeli or Western affiliation via the Cape of Good Hope.
 It added to the journey time and freight costs but the oil did not stop flowing.

 Ukraine’s new strategy of drone strikes deep into Russian territory damaged some refineries and associated downstream infrastructure and forced weeks-long closure of some of the facilities for repairs.
-It crimped Russia’s refined product exports for brief periods but did cause any fuel shortages in the global market.
+It crimped Russia’s refined product exports for brief periods but did not cause any fuel shortages in the global market.
 If anything, this year goes down as one of surplus refining capacity and plentiful fuel supply running into tepid consumption.

 Israeli and Iranian attacks on each other’s territory with rockets, drones and missiles were widely described as symbolic, carefully calibrated as they were to avoid casualties and cause minimal damage.
 The instances of military confrontation did not spiral out of control or draw in neighbouring countries and balloon into a regional war.